-FFFF is the Facility Code, from Appendix A. The Facility Code will typically be digits for medium to larger facilities, two digits for smaller facilities, such as Collections facilities, and four digits for very large facilities (NEWPCC).
+FFFF is the Facility Code, from Appendix A. The Facility Code will typically be characters from Section 4.1.14.2.

+EEEE is the Equipment Functional Designation, which is comprised of 1 to 4 digits for medium to larger facilities, two digits for smaller facilities, such as Collections facilities, and four digits for very large facilities (NEWPCC).